mehditeymorian/koi/README.md

 // add job to worker
-// this is non-blocking unless the queue is full. resultChan, err := pond.AddJob("workerID", requestData)
+// this is non-blocking unless the queue is full. resultChan, err := pond.AddWork("workerID", requestData)

 // read results from worker
 for res := range resultChan {